‘The Size and Value of Urban Mines in Australia’

-This ground breaking research contributes to the wider Wealth from Waste cross-university program which, along with Monash, involves collaborations with Yale University (US), the University of Queensland, the University of Technology Sydney, Monash and Swinburne Universities.
+This ground-breaking research contributes to the wider Wealth from Waste cross-university program which, along with Monash, involves collaborations with Yale University (US), the University of Queensland, the University of Technology Sydney and Swinburne Universities.
 The program is funded through CSIRO’s research cluster program and coordinated through the Institute of Sustainable Futures at the University of Technology Sydney.
 More broadly, Wealth from Waste explores the feasibility of advanced metals recycling in Australia, anticipating future change in how value is derived along the production-consumption chain and identifying opportunities and positioning for Australia in this process.

 Attracting academics from the disciplines of geography and environmental sciences, social sciences, geographic information systems, engineering and law, Wealth from Waste has brought together a network of academics working together to develop sustainable recycling practices for metal waste.

 For more information about the Wealth from Waste Monash project, please contact the Project Leader Dr Ruth Lane:

 Ph: (03) 99052937